akhil5794/name_gender_ethnicity_identification/README.md

 # name_gender_ethnicity_identification

-Identify Gender and Ethnicity of a person using their name
+Identify Gender and Ethnicity of a person using their name using NLTK library